-Geisinger Health System (GHS), serving more than three million people in central and northeastern Pennsylvania, has been nationally recognized for innovative practices in quality, delivery models such as ProvenCare®, and use of an award-winning electronic medical record, EPIC®.
-The physician-led system is comprised of approximately 30,000 employees, including nearly 1,600 employed physicians, 12 hospital campuses, two research centers, a college of medicine and a 510,000-member health plan, all of which leverage an estimated $8.9 billion positive impact on the Pennsylvania economy.
+Geisinger, serving more than three million people in central and northeastern Pennsylvania, has been nationally recognized for innovative practices in quality, delivery models such as ProvenCare®, and use of an award-winning electronic medical record, EPIC®.
+The physician-led system is comprised of approximately 30,000 employees, including nearly 1,600 employed physicians, 12 hospital campuses, two research centers and a 510,000-member health plan, all of which leverage an estimated $8.9 billion positive impact on the Pennsylvania economy.

-The Geisinger Internal Medicine Residency began in 1955 with only one resident.
-We are a dually accredited (ACGME and AOA) three-year program that has grown exponentially since its inception, now comprising 54 residents total, with 18 residents per year.
-In addition to our residency’s growth, we have expanded our subspecialty fellowship programs as well, currently offering cardiology, critical care medicine (CCM), pulmonary/CCM, gastroenterology, nephrology, rheumatology, hospice & palliative medicine, and clinical informatics.
-In addition, advanced fellowships in interventional cardiology and advanced endoscopy are also available.
+Geisinger's Internal Medicine Residency Program started back in 1955 with only one resident!
+We are an ACGME-accredited, three-year program that has grown exponentially since its inception, now comprising 51 residents total, with 17 residents per year.
+In addition to our residency’s growth, we have been expanding our subspecialty fellowship programs as well, currently offering addiction medicine, cardiology, critical care medicine (CCM), pulmonary/CCM, gastroenterology, nephrology, rheumatology, hospice & palliative medicine, clinical informatics, GI/nutrition, sports medicine and hematology/oncology.
+In addition, advanced fellowships in interventional cardiology, electrophysiology and advanced endoscopy are also available.

 - Access to data for research purposes as well as for analytics on providers’ adherence to evidence-based guidelines

 - Internal funding support for research activities, including reimbursement for accepted presentations